9 Incredible Stretches To Improve Your Flexibility [Full Body Routine]

 Ankle / Calf Stretch

 Almost everyone has tight calves and restricted ankles.
 Especially runners.
-It is very important to keep your ankles flexible and your calves supple.
-Use this simple stretch.
+It is very important to keep your ankles flexible and your calves supple because failure to do so will cause significant problems upstream.

 Find a slanted board, or a wall where you can place the ball of your foot against.
 Try and drive your heel as close to the wall as possible.
 From here straighten your knee and drive your weight forward.
 Keep your spine neutral.